kelset/kelset.github.io/content/about-me.md

 My passion extends beyond the realm of coding into various projects and advocacy initiatives that resonate with my core values:

-- 💬 [My Content Universe](/tags): Explore a curated collection of my engagements across the digital landscape, from insightful talks and blog posts to thought-provoking podcast interviews.
-- 🧠 [debug:mind](https://www.youtube.com/channel/UCbw5AHyRBNUFzTHCVuO5q9w?sub_confirmation=1): Join me as I converse with tech personalities about mental health, sharing stories and insights on my YouTube series.
+- [debug:mind](https://www.youtube.com/channel/UCbw5AHyRBNUFzTHCVuO5q9w?sub_confirmation=1), my YouTube series where I talk with tech people about mental health.
-- 📚 [Managing Mental Health](https://www.notion.so/lifeiswhat/Managing-Mental-Health-adb0fb63a8144951b304bfb3bb7ed482): Dive into a carefully curated Notion board compiling valuable resources and insights at the intersection of mental health and technology.
+- [Talks and Podcasts and more](/tags), in this page you can find all my talks at confs, along with blogposts and podcasts and etc.
+- [Mental Health Resources](https://github.com/kelset/mental-health-resources), a GitHub page where I collect resources around mental health and tech.
-- 🌍 [React Native Community Map](https://www.notion.so/lifeiswhat/The-React-Native-Community-Map-07f3221c294d4c8ab65a13cf1dee6901): Discover the global spread and connective tissue of the React Native community through an interactive Notion map.
+- [React Native Community Map](https://github.com/kelset/react-native-community-map), a GitHub page for mapping where the RN community is.
+- [Job Hunting Resources](https://github.com/kelset/job-hunting-resources), a GitHub page with resources to help people in tech finding jobs.

 ## Let's Connect 🤝